 Cardholders also get automatic Silver Elite Status each account anniversary year as well as 15 Elite Night Credits annually.
 There are no foreign transaction fees.

 The card provides bonus points for using it to make purchases, too.
 You earn 2x points per dollar spent on all other eligible purchases and up to 17x points on every dollar spent at over 7,000 participating Marriott hotels around the world.

 Marriott Bonvoy Bold Credit Card

 There’s also the Marriott Bonvoy Bold™ Credit Card that carries no annual fee.
-It comes with a 30,000 point signup bonus.
+It comes with the ability to earn a 50,000 point signup bonus.
 The points are awarded after spending $1,000 on the card within the first three months of account opening.

 The points-earning structure on this card is slightly different.
 For any travel purchases, 2x points per dollar that you spend are awarded.
-For Marriott Bonvoy hotel stays, cardholders earn three points per dollar spent at over 7,000 participating hotels.
+For eligible Marriott Bonvoy hotel stays, cardholders earn 14x points per dollar spent at over 7,000 participating hotels.
+All other purchases earn 1x point per $1 spent.

 Cardholders also receive 15 Elite Night Credits annually, which qualifies them for Silver Elite Status (restrictions apply).
 There are no foreign transaction fees either.